bnhovde/ES2015-talk/README.md

 This is the agenda.
 I'm first gonna talk about the state of javaScript in 2016.

 The biggest part of the talk will be going through the new features.

+> [list of features]

-There's a lot of them [image of features], so I'll primarily focus on the ones that will most likely benefit you.
+There's a lot of them, so I'll primarily focus on the ones that will most likely benefit you.

 Before I go through the features I'll show you a javaScript library I've written without ES6, and as I tick off the features I'll implement these into the ES5 library to demonstrate use cases.